PragmaticSwift/PragmaticSwift/2017-04-server-side-swift.html.markdown

 In the case of the `pass-along` endpoint, if everything goes well, the same scenario applies (5); but if an error is thrown, since we aren't handling it here, it will be passed on the callback chain (4), as previously mentioned.

-We can already see that if we add other endpoints that makes use of the `findAnswer` method, we'll have to treat the error again, and again.
+We can already see that if we add other endpoints that make use of the `findAnswer` method, we'll have to treat the error again and again.

 Another approach, recommended by Vapor's documentation, and a great idea per se, is to create an error handling middleware, that handles all errors.
 Let's start by creating an `AppError` entity, and change our `findAnswer` method: